Donders-Institute/data-streamer/README.md

 The modality plugin is required to export two functions and one JSON object.

 The JSON object should be exported as `restPaths`.
-It defines the REST interface of creating a streamer job for the specific plugin.
+It defines the REST interface of creating a streamer job for the plugin.

 ```javascript
 var restPaths = {